tetcoin/noble-contracts-waterfall/README.md

-# pallet-contracts test site
+# noble-contracts test site

-This repo hosts tests for `pallet-contracts`.
+This repo hosts tests for `noble-contracts`.

 It uses git submodules for some tests.
 To checkout the repository including the linked submodules, run the following command to clone it: